Attributed to John Carr and Sons, Low Lights Pottery, North Shields – 1

 Redhead, Wilson & Co, Forth Banks, Newcastle Pottery – 1833–1838

 The transfer as it appears on a highly decorated bowl with a dated inscription from 1835.

-The same transfer on a small jug.
 Both Dixon (Sunderland) and Newcastle appear to have made these small blue-collared jugs.

 The later mug below, perhaps 1850s, has a degraded version of the transfer.